opxiahub/opxia-slackbot-examples/azure/azure.md

-# Azure OpxiaBot Prompt Examples
+# Azure Opxia Slackbot Prompt Examples

-This document contains example prompts for interacting with Microsoft Azure resources using OpxiaBot.
+This document contains example prompts for interacting with Microsoft Azure resources using Opxia Slackbot.
 All prompts start with `@opxiabot` followed by your request.

 ## Security & Compliance